Post Oak Point, Texas

 Post Oak Point is an unincorporated community in Austin County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 40 in 2000.
 It is located within the Greater Houston metropolitan area.

-History

-The area in what is known as Post Oak Point today was first settled around 1850 by German immigrants who raised cotton and livestock.
-The town itself was founded at the turn of the century and a church was located somewhere near the area.
-A post office was established at Post Oak Point in 1901 and remained in operation until 1907 and was named for the lumber along a stretch of the east bank of the San Bernard River.
-A store was opened by F.B.
-Miller in 1910.
-Five years later, it had a population of 100.
-It went down to 75 in 1936 with two businesses.
-It continued to shrink to 40 in 2000.

 Geography

 Post Oak Point is located along the banks of the San Bernard River tributary of Post Oak Point Creek, 3 mi south of Industry in far western Austin County, near the Colorado County line.

 Education

 A school was located near Post Oak Point sometime before the 20th century.
 Today, the community is served by the Bellville Independent School District.